 Employee student loan repayments come off your wages before you get them – check your payslips!

 Your employer is usually tasked with taking student loan repayments off your wages through Pay As You Earn (PAYE).
 They pay them to HM Revenue & Customs (HMRC) who then pay them to the Student Loans Company (SLC).
-SLC then show your new loan balance on your borrower account with them.
-But if you are nearing repayment of your loan in full, you can sometimes ‘opt out’ of PAYE and arrange a direct debit to SLC instead.
+The SLC then show your new loan balance on your borrower account with them however this can take some time to be updated in order to show an accurate position.
+But if you are nearing repayment of your loan in full, you can sometimes ‘opt out’ of PAYE and arrange a direct debit to the SLC instead.

 This page is for employees within the UK tax system for those with Plan 1 income-contingent student loans.
-There is a section on Plan 2 loans and the SLC website has a tool to help you find out which kind of loan you have.
+There are separate pages on Plan 2 loans and postgraduate loans.
+You should contact the SLC if you are unsure which type of loan you have.

 We look at below: